-Wanting patients to be ‘clean’ is our goal for everyone we evaluate, admit and treat.
-We work every day to help patients recover to that ‘clean’ state, as safely and as quickly as possible.
+Helping and supporting patients to be recovery-focused is our goal for everyone we evaluate, admit and treat.
+We work every day to help patients recover to achieve sobriety, as safely and as quickly as possible.

-To that end, Tully Hill supports the use of Medication Assisted Treatment (MAT) but strictly as it is intended, i.e., as an adjunct to the Substance Use Disorder (SUD) treatment process.
+To that end, Tully Hill supports the use of Medication Assisted Treatment (MAT) as it is intended, i.e., as a component of the Substance Use Disorder (SUD) treatment process.

-the use of FDA-approved medications, in combination with behavioral therapy and counseling to provide a comprehensive approach to the treatment of Substance Use Disorders (SUDs).
-As stated, MAT is thus meant to be adjunctive to the overall treatment process, and not as a process in and of itself.
+MAT is the use of FDA-approved medications, in combination with behavioral therapy and counseling to provide a comprehensive approach to the treatment of SUDs.
+As stated, MAT is thus meant to be part of the overall treatment process but not just as a process in and of itself.

-Our goal using MAT is to increase the success of SUDs therapy by preventing the true physical dangers of withdrawal, mitigating withdrawal symptoms, accelerating the normalization of neurophysiology and aiding emotional stability.
+Our goal using MAT is to increase the success of SUD treatment and care by preventing the true physical dangers of withdrawal, mitigating withdrawal symptoms, accelerating the normalization of neurophysiology, and aiding emotional stability.

-Factors to be considered include, but are not limited to:
+Factors to be considered using MAT include, but are not limited to:

 ❖ Specific substances of abuse